Andrée Bouchard: Mayoralty

 Following her election as mayor, she was elected as prefect for Le Haut-Richelieu Regional County Municipality by members of the Regional County council.

 As mayor, she had to deal with a water pipe break in the city which deprived half the population of running water.
 On November 29, 2023, she declared a local state of emergency due to the rupture.
 She has also been involved in negotiations to bring the Réseau express métropolitain (REM) to the city.

 Since her election, she has faced several members of her party quitting to become independents on council to the point where her party now has a minority of seats.
 It has been seen that her party was more of a coalition built to defeat the previous mayor's administration rather than one built to cohesively run the city.
 The first defection cam in July 2022 when François Roy left he party citing a difference in vision in the city's development.
-Councillor Jessica Racine-Lehoux left the party in January 2024 after pornographic video featuring her had circulated.
+Councillor Jessica Racine-Lehoux left the party in January 2024.
 In May 2024, Jean Fontaine was expelled from the party following disagreements between him and the mayor.
 Later in the month, Mélanie Dufresne left the party after criticizing the mayor and her team for not consulting elected officials on decisions.
 The next month, two more councillors left the party.
 First, Jérémie Meunier left, citing a lack of leadership and vision with the Bouchard administration as well as policy disagreements.
 A few days later, Claire Charbonneau left the party citing similar reasons and a lack of economic development.
 Then Marco Savard left a few weeks later, stating the "bonds of trust have been broken", followed by Sébastien Gaudette who left stating "the mayor's office agenda was incompatible with my own", leaving her party with just three seats.

 In August 2024, she penned an open letter to citizens in Le Canada Français, making a heartfelt plea to draw attention to verbal attacks that were being made toward her by the public, such as suggesting that she was sleeping with developers, or calling her a "princess", "hypocrite" and "manipulative".

 In June 2024, she announced she would run for re-election in the 2025 Quebec municipal elections.
 She was defeated by Éric Latour, finishing in a distant third place with just 12% of the vote.
 Her party won one seat on council.